 If you omit [type] ( a list of cache types) here the functions will be applied to all cache types simultaneously.
 If you want to list the cache types and their statuses, use:

-Thus, if you need to disable the full page cache type, enter:
+Thus, if you need to disable the full page cache type in Magento 2, enter:

 magento cache:disable full_page